 What it does: Momentum is a feature-heavy app focused on keeping you motivated and moving forward with momentum.
 Momentum is only available on iOS.

-How it fits into habit tracking: The app allows you to set weekly targets and reminders and take notes for daily journaling.
+How it fits into habit tracking: The app allows you to set weekly targets, reminders, and notifications and take notes for daily journaling.
 Momentum is based on Jerry Seinfeld's productivity method: complete tasks every day and create a visual chain.
 As the chain grows, you won't want to break it.
 The technique is simple but effective: as you achieve small wins, your chain grows along with your momentum.

 Why we love it: The app is super efficient: check off your habits and review your progress without even opening the app or unlocking your phone.
 Going on vacation?
 No problem.
 Momentum has a "skip functionality" feature that allows you to skip habits without breaking your chain.